 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.

 Each lab has a different range for what's normal.
 Your lab report should show the range that your lab uses for each test.

 Viral load results are reported as the number of HIV copies in a millilitre (copies/mL) of blood.
 Each virus is called a "copy," because HIV reproduces by making copies of itself (replicating).

 HIV is not detected (undetectable) in the blood.

 HIV is detected in the blood.
 Your doctor will compare your current measurement with previous values.

-If you are not being treated, an undetectable viral load result does not mean that you no longer have HIV in your blood.
-It simply means that the amount of HIV in the blood was too low for the test to detect.
+If you are not being treated, an undetectable viral load result doesn't mean that you no longer have HIV in your blood.
+It means that the amount of HIV in the blood was too low for the test to detect.
 HIV still can be passed to another person even when the viral load cannot be detected in people who are not on medication.
-U=U (undetectable = untransmittable) only when you are taking PEP (post-exposure prophylaxis) or PrEP (pre-exposure prophylaxis).
+U=U (undetectable = untransmittable) only when you are taking taking PEP (post-exposure prophylaxis) or PrEP (pre-exposure prophylaxis).

 Adapted By: Alberta Health Services